What consequences does Brexit have for the protection of personal data?

-In absence of an adequacy decision by the European Commission, the UK is to be considered as a so called 'third country' under the GDPR regime if the Brexit is executed without a deal.
+How to proceed from there depends on whether the European Commission determines that the United Kingdom has an adequate level of data protection.
+In absence of such an adequacy decision by the European Commission, the UK is to be considered as a so called 'third country' under the GDPR regime.
 This means that you should apply the Standard Contractual Clauses issued by the European Commission when personal data is transferred to the UK.
-As a consequence, all transfers of personal data to the UK may only be done under said Standard Contractual Clauses and corresponding conditions (e.g.inform all subject that their personal data will be transferred to the UK, a ‘third country’) should also be respected.
+As a consequence, all transfers of personal data to the UK may only be done under said Standard Contractual Clauses and corresponding conditions (e.g. inform all subject that their personal data will be transferred to the UK, a ‘third country’) should also be respected.

 For further questions, please contact firstname.lastname@example.org.